 Help us to make Docear even better, improve your software development or statistic skills, spend your time in sunny Germany, and get paid for it!

-Like the previous years, we offer the opportunity for Bachelor students from the US, UK or Canada to do a paid internship at Docear in summer 2014.
+Like the previous years, we offer the opportunity for Bachelor students from the US, UK or Canada to do a paid internship at Docear in summer 2014 (if you are from Germany, please read here).
 The internship should last for 8-12 weeks with the earliest start date being May and the latest being August.
 You will be paid 650 Euros a month, a 160 Euro allowance for travelling, and health insurance.
 International travel costs will not be covered.
 You will be placed with Docear’s core team in Magdeburg, close to Berlin.
 So, if you love Docear as much as we do, are a passionate software developer or statistician (or want to become one), and are interested to spend your next summer in sunny Germany, read on.

 Your project will be to improve Docear’s recommender system.
 As such, it will be your task to support the Docear team in researching how the interests of Docear’s users can be identified from the data, and how these interests can be matched with research papers.
 You will do literature research, create new ideas, analyze the users’ data, and implement new recommendation approaches in JAVA.
 Of course, you don’t have to do all of this alone – you will be closely cooperating with us, the Docear team.
 Your work will be integrated into Docear and used by thousands of researchers around the world.
 If you are interested you are also very welcome to write a research paper with us, or, if you home university allows this, use your internship to work on your Bachelor’s thesis.
 If you have other ideas than improving the recommender system, please let us know.
 We are open to new ideas and you may do anything you want as long as it will make our users happy.